 to attract local, small-scale manufacturers to the area and these guide our efforts.

-You may have noticed the artwork popping up along the Business Loop and it's all part of our vision for a more attractive and appealing street--and one that celebrates and supports local makers and artisans.
-The Loop Street Art Project selected 10 local artists and graphic designers, gave them a 4' x 8' canvas, and […]Continue Reading
+You may have noticed new artwork popping up along the Business Loop and it's all part of our vision for a more attractive and appealing street--and one that celebrates and supports local makers and artisans.
+This is year two of the Loop Street Art Project and we've got another round of local artists adding some […]Continue Reading

 CoMo Cooks Shared Kitchen gives all cooks a chance to turn their recipes into a business reality, regardless of background, income, or status.
 Our mission is to provide accessible, inclusive, and affordable kitchen space for local food-based businesses and small-batch producers.
 The CoMo Cooks project benefits the community by: Encouraging the growth of local food entrepreneurs […]Continue Reading